Baruj Salinas: Exhibitions and publications

 Salinas has had over 100 solo exhibitions of his artwork and has exhibited in over 20 countries throughout Europe, Asia, Africa, and the Americas.
 These include multiple exhibitions in Cuba, the United States, Spain, France, Italy, Switzerland, Egypt, Israel, Japan, Mexico, Argentina, and elsewhere.
+Salinas has also exhibited his work jointly alongside the work of Salvador Dalí, Joan Miró, Wifredo Lam, René Portocarrero, Juan Gonzalez, Rafael Soriano, José Mijares and other prominent figures of 20th and 21st century visual art.
+His work has featured in several significant international fairs and exhibitions, including Art Basel and the Biennale of Graphic Arts.

 Salinas has been covered by several media outlets, including Art Now, Arte Al Día Internacional Magazine, Art in America, Art News, The Washington Post, The Miami Herald and El Nuevo Herald.
 His artwork has also been discussed and featured on several books of Contemporary American art, Cuban, Latin American, and Jewish art.

 He was the subject of the book BARUJ SALINAS, first published in Spanish in 1979 and republished in 1988, when it was translated into English and French.

 In 2000, his career was the subject of the film Baruj Salinas, 21st Century Master.

 In 2019 he participated in the second “Art + Architecture” exhibition in Coral Gables, Florida, where he was the main featured artist alongside his late fellow Grupo GALA member José Mijares.

 In 2022, The American Museum of the Cuban Diaspora hosted a 50-year retrospective of Salinas' career from May to August.
 The exhibition, titled Baruj Salinas: 1972-2022, included works from several of Salinas' most high-profile series, including The Language of the Clouds and The Torah Project.
 The retrospective was produced by the Cuban Legacy Gallery, MDC Special Collections at Miami Dade College, and the American Museum of the Cuban Diaspora.
 Originally intended to be held at the Miami Freedom Tower, Salinas stated that the retrospective was "the best and most comprehensive exhibition of my career” noting that, in comparing the venues, the Museum allowed for considerably more work to be featured.